September 21, 2025

 A Gentle Way to Share Your Business With Loved Ones

-When you launch your business or you let your friends and family know about your new venture, you can say something like:
+When you launch your business or you let your friends and family know about your new venture, you can send a note or email that says something like:

-I know my business may not be something you personally need, but if you’d like to support me, here are a few simple ways that make a big difference — _________________ (list the ways you would like for them to help).
+While my business may not be something you personally need right now, if you’d like to support me, here are a few quick tasks that will make a big difference — _________________ (list the ways you would like for them to help).

 Wrapping It Up